 “Becoming a drummer is more of a choice than chance for me.
 I always wanted to make it to the top.”- Sivamani

-Portrayed as “ONE OF THE LEADING EDGES IN DRUMMING” by guitar legend John McLaughlin, Ranjit Barot is an Indian drummer, music director, singer, film score composer.
+Portrayed as “ONE OF THE LEADING EDGES IN DRUMMING” by guitar legend John McLaughlin, Ranjit Barot is an Indian drummer, music director, singer and film score composer.
 Ranjit has been featured as the drummer in John McLaughlin’s Grammy-nominated album 'Floating Point'.
 He is at the forefront of the Indian musical revolution and has brought his unique personality to this genre of music.
-Ranjit’s mother Sitara Devi was the queen of Kathak dancer and so since childhood, he had the influence of dance and music on him.
-After starting the career in 1980, Ranjit has been a featured drummer and arranger for R.D.Burman, Laxmikant-Pyarelal, Kalyanji-Anandji, continuing through the eras of Anu Malik and Ismail Darbar.
+Ranjit’s mother Sitara Devi was the queen of Kathak and so since childhood, he had the influence of dance and music on him.
+After starting his professional career in 1980, Ranjit has been a featured drummer and arranger for R.D.Burman, Laxmikant-Pyarelal, Kalyanji-Anandji, continuing through the eras of Anu Malik and Ismail Darbar.
 Ranjit also performed at the Yatra with the great Pandit Ravi Shankar’s ensemble, Jazzmine, featuring John Handy, George Adams and Mike Richmond of the Mingus Dynasty.
 His debut album “BADA BOOM” featured some of the greatest musicians of the music scene and presently he is a music producer for MTV Unplugged (India).

 The living legend, Trilok Gurtu is an open-minded musician who embraces Jazz and Indian Classical Music.
 Gurtu is universally acknowledged as one of the most innovative and pioneering percussionists.
 He is self-confessedly strongly influenced by the drumming patterns.
 His nimble hands flourish on the drums and create the intense music.
 Gurtu’s unique percussion signature involves dipping cymbals and strings of shells into a bucket of water to create a shimmering effect.
 He has set a world class standard in his career and collaborated with Jazz artists like John McLaughlin, Joe Zawinul, Jan Garbarek, Don Cheery, Bill Evans and Dave Ho.
 In the early 1990s, Gurtu resumed his career as a solo artist and a bandleader.
 He created an album, Miles Gurtu with Robert Miles and further in 2012, collaborated with electronic folk duo Hari & Sukhmani in their hometown of Chandigarh and produced a song 'Maati' on the music documentary-travelogue The Dewarist.

 Darshan Doshi holds the crown of “Youngest Drummer Of India” in Limca Book Of Records.
-Darshan is Indian musician and drummer and has a vast experience of working with leading music directors on many Bollywood film scores.
+Darshan is an Indian musician and drummer and has a vast experience of working with leading music directors on many Bollywood film scores.
 His first guru was his father who is a musician and later was trained by great maestro drummers Ranjit Barot, Pankaj Sharma.
 Darshan started his career in 1994 with the group Little Wonders with Kalyanji-Anand and later began his Bollywood career with the movie Black.
 He is mostly known for his soundtrack work of the hit rock-musical movie, Rock On and has won the Indian Recording Arts Academy award as the Best Percussionist for the film, Queen.
-He has played for innumerable episodes of Coke Studio India and MTV Unplugged and presently working as a drummer with Farhan Akhtar’s band ‘Farhan Live’.
+He has played for innumerable episodes of Coke Studio India and MTV Unplugged and is presently working as a drummer with Farhan Akhtar’s band ‘Farhan Live’.

 These are the drummers who have gained fame globally and made India proud.